Dr. Tami Shearer and Dr. Matt Vail provide in Integrative Veterinary Care in the North Carolina Smoky Mountains.

 • The family’s primary care veterinarian makes a referral

-Dr. Shearer’s extensive certifications in rehabilitation, pain management, acupuncture, Chinese herbal formulas, food therapy, Chinese massage (Tui-na), palliative and hospice care directly benefit pet under her care:
+Dr. Shearer’s extensive certifications in rehabilitation, pain management, acupuncture, Chinese herbal formulas, food therapy, Chinese massage (Tui-na), palliative and hospice care provides patients with a multitude of therapy options.

 • Management of pain